pgorman/dangerjaunt/minirules.md

 ### Adventure Checklist ###

-When planning a session, especially a short adventure, consider including the following elements:
+When planning a session, especially a short adventure or lair-type dungeon, consider including the following elements:

 - Weird/unique/gross monsters (about three new types)
 - A small, non-linear dungeon map (about 8-12 rooms)